-Pathologist means an employee of, or contractor to, a laboratory facility that is accredited for Anatomical Pathology testing by the National Association of Testing Authorities, Australia, and who is a registered veterinarian with relevant post graduate qualifications in diagnostic procedures;
+Pathologist means an employee of, or contractor to, a laboratory facility that is accredited for Anatomical Pathology testing by the National Association of Testing Authorities, Australia, and who is a registered veterinarian with relevant post graduate qualifications in diagnostic procedures (e.g., Pathology, Medicine and Management of Aquatic Animals);

-DPIRD Pathologist means the officer(s) occupying a Veterinary Pathologist or Aquatic Veterinary Pathologist position in the DPIRD's Diagnostics and Laboratory Services (DDLS); and site means the area specified in Schedule 2 of this licence.
+DPIRD Pathologist means an officer(s) occupying the position of Veterinary Pathologist in the DPIRD's Diagnostics and Laboratory Services; and site means the area specified in Schedule 2 of this licence.

-- 1. The following terms used in the conditions on this licence have the same meaning as in the Fish Resources Management Act 1994
+- (2) The following terms used in the conditions on this licence have the same meaning as in the Fish Resources Management Act 1994

 - aquaculture lease;

 - CEO;

 - Department;

 - record.